Take Your Time (Scatman John album)

 Take Your Time is the fourth and final studio album released by Scatman John during his lifetime.
-It was released on June 1, 1999, six months before his death; although he suffered from lung cancer through most of the recording, he still managed to record and release the album.
+It was released on June 1, 1999, six months before his death; although he suffered from lung cancer through most of the recording, he still managed to record and release his last album.

 The album had four singles released from it.
-Scatmambo which was used in the German film Love Scenes from Planet Earth.
-Japan got a double A side single, The Chickadee Song b/w Take Your Time.
+"Scatmambo" which was used in the German film Love Scenes from Planet Earth.
+Japan got a double A side single, "The Chickadee Song" b/w "Take Your Time".
 Take Your Time was issued in European countries, first with a six track release then a four track release, with a memorial caption on the cover after his death.
-Ichi Ni San....
-Go! was also released as a three track single in Europe, proving popular in Germany.
+"Ichi Ni San....
+Go!" was also released as a three track single in Europe, proving popular in Germany.
 The Japanese release includes three bonus tracks.

 Album history

 His third album "Take Your Time", produced by Kai Matthiesen (producer of Mr. President, B-Charme, Crispy), was released on June 1, 1999.
 Scatman John died of lung cancer on 3 December 1999 at his home in California, six months after this album's release, ultimately making it his last.
 There were no music videos made for any of the tracks on this album, owing to John's deteriorating health.
 "Take Your Time" was released as a six-track CD-single.
 "Ichi Ni San...Go" was released as the follow-up.

 In Japan, "The Chickadee Song" was released as a double-A-side single.
 It featured the album version and remix of The Chickadee Song and the album version and 2 remix versions of "Take Your Time".
 After John's death, the "Take Your Time" single was re-released.
 It had 4 tracks and a banner on the cover which mentioned "In Loving Memory Of John Larkin, alias Scatman John".